-The application must be supported by compelling written evidence from a suitable professional such as a hospital consultant, a social worker that sets out the particular reasons why this school is the most suitable and the difficulties that would be caused if the child had to attend another school.
+The application must be supported by compelling written evidence from a suitable professional such as a hospital consultant, a social worker or health visitor that sets out the particular reasons why this school is the most suitable and the difficulties that would be caused if the child had to attend another school.
+This must be submitted at the time of the original application.

 If the school is not the closest to home, the professional must set out in detail the wholly exceptional circumstances for attending this school and the difficulties if the child had to attend another school.
 Providing evidence does not guarantee that a child will be given priority at a particular school, and in each case a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at this school over any other.

-3) Sibling (e.g. siblings, foster siblings and other children who live at the same address) In order to meet the sibling criterion, your child's sibling must be attending Brentford School for Girls at the time of application and be expected to be still attending at the time of admission in September.
+3) Sibling (e.g. siblings, foster siblings and other children who live at the same address)

+In order to meet the sibling criterion, your child's sibling must be attending Brentford School for Girls at the time of application and be expected to be still attending at the time of admission in September.
 You must complete the sibling details in the appropriate section on the Common Application Form (CAF).